VISINE® brand offers a range of products that can help keep your eyes comfortable, ensuring they look and feel their best.

 - wear wraparound sunglasses when you go outside

-Two very different factors are usually the cause of excessively watery eyes: allergies and, strange as it may sound, dry eye syndrome.
+Two very different factors are common causes of excessively watery eyes: allergies (or other inflammation) and, strange as it may sound, dry eye syndrome.

-When you have allergies, your body releases histamines that cause your eyes to water as well as make your nose run.
-See the section on Allergic Conjunctivitis for more information about how to control this condition.
+When you have allergies, your body releases histamines that cause your eyes to water.
+See the section on Allergy Eyes for more information about how to help control this condition.

 On days when the pollen content in the air is high, it's best to keep the windows and doors in your home closed.
 Dust and vacuum your home frequently to get rid of, or at least control, the causes of allergies.
 As well, consider getting an air conditioner to help filter out dust and pollen.

 If your symptoms also come with a sticky yellow-white discharge, this could be a result of a bacterial infection.
 For treatment, you can try using an antibiotic eye drop such as POLYSPORIN® Eye Ear Drops 15mL or consult your doctor.

 If your symptoms also come with a clear discharge and possible sore throat, this could be a result of a viral infection.
 Doctors don’t normally prescribe eye drops for treatment purposes, but you can help soothe your eyes by using VISINE® Contacts Lens to flush your eyes out and keep them lubricated.